sysrage/SquadBot/README.md

                            -u <user> = Specify the user name to include in displayed results -t <text> = Specify the message text to include in displayed results (regular expressions allowed)
+                           <number>H = Specify the number of hours to include in displayed results
+                           <number>M = Specify the number of minutes to include in displayed results

 !contribs             - Shows all contributors to any of the monitored GitHub groups.